 How do we escape the coming crisis? - Posted: February 4, 2017

 A crisis is coming because of natural disasters.
 Natural calamities will fall upon cities in United States and throughout the world with greater frequency and destruction.
 Voices all over America will proclaim the need to go back to church on Sunday to stop natural disasters, encourage morality and return to material prosperity.
 Yet Sunday observance is not found in the Bible, the Word of God.
 Sunday observance is the word of a man, the Pope of Rome.
 To obey means to suffer the seven last plagues of God and eternal death [Revelation 14:9-10].
-To disobey means salvation in Christ with persecution [2 Timothy 3:12; Revelation 13:15].
+To disobey means salvation in Christ with persecution for those who obey God's law [2 Timothy 3:12; Revelation 13:15].
 We must escape the crisis by preparing for it.

 How should you prepare for the Sunday vs. Sabbath crisis?